 By submitting this form, you agree to receive recurring automated promotional and personalized marketing text messages (e.g. cart reminders) from JBugs at the cell number used when signing up.
 Consent is not a condition of any purchase.
 Reply HELP for help and STOP to cancel.
 Msg frequency varies.
 Msg & data rates may apply.
 View Terms & Privacy.

-Since we installed an EMPI premium disc brake on the front of our Super Beetle, we didn’t want the rear to feel neglected so we decided to install a corresponding premium disc brake kit on the rear.
+We upgraded our VW Brakes by installing an EMPI premium disc brake on the front of our Super Beetle.
+We didn’t want the rear to feel neglected so we decided to install a corresponding premium disc brake kit on the rear.
 We also install stainless steel braided brake hoses for a complete performance braking system.
 We also go over a common issue that can come up when installing a rear disc brake kit, so watch and learn!